Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What's in this guide?

-- How do I borrow against my life insurance policy?
+- Can I borrow against my life insurance?

 - How much can I borrow against my life insurance policy?

-- Pros and cons of a life insurance loan
+- Pros and cons of borrowing against your life insurance policy

-- When to consider taking out a policy loan
+- When to consider borrowing against your life insurance policy

 - When to avoid taking out a policy loan

-- Can I cash in my policy instead?
+- Can I cash in my life insurance policy instead?

 - Does term life insurance have a cash value to borrow against?